Updated: February 2, 2026

 Tree Service Business Insurance Cost of General Liability Coverage by State

-General liability coverage for tree service businesses varies by location.
+General liability costs for tree service businesses vary by state.
 Maine has the lowest rates at $113 monthly, compared to the $131 national average.
-Louisiana charges $153 monthly for the same coverage.
+Louisiana charges $153 monthly.

 Alabama$126$1,513